What is the Turing Test? How do big data and AI work together?

 AI is being used by a multitude of industries to improve safety.

 Construction companies, utilities, farms, mining interests and other entities working in outside locales or in spacious geographical areas are gathering data from endpoint devices such as cameras, thermometers, motion detectors and weather sensors.
-Organizations then feed that data into intelligent systems that identify problematic behaviors, dangerous conditions or business opportunities, and make recommendations or even take preventative or corrective actions.
+Organizations then feed that data into intelligent systems that identify problematic behaviors, dangerous conditions or business opportunities, and make recommendations or even take preventive or corrective actions.

 Other industries are making similar use of AI-enabled software applications to monitor safety conditions.
 For example, manufacturers are using AI software and computer vision to monitor workers' behaviors to ensure they're following safety protocols.

 Organizations of all kinds can use AI to process data gathered from on-site IoT ecosystems to monitor facilities or workers.
-In such cases, the intelligent systems watch for and alert companies to hazardous conditions such as distracted driving in delivery trucks.
+In such cases, the intelligent systems watch for and alert companies to hazardous conditions, such as distracted driving in delivery trucks.

 14. AI for functional area improvements

-The functional areas within the typical enterprise are also putting AI to good use for their own specific needs.
+The functional areas within the typical enterprise are also putting AI to good use for their own specific needs:

-• Customer service uses chatbots powered by machine learning algorithms and NLP to understand customer requests and respond both faster and cheaper than human workers can.
+• Customer service uses chatbots powered by machine learning algorithms and natural language processing to understand customer requests and respond both faster and cheaper than human workers can.
 AI also powers recommendation functions, which use customer data and analytics to suggest products customers are most likely to need or want and therefore buy.
 Intelligent systems can help employees better serve customers by drawing on analytics, like those used in chatbots and recommendation engines, to give workers suggestions as they tend to customers.

-• Marketing uses intelligent systems to understand users and their buying patterns, so they can create targeted marketing campaigns with a higher success rate than their generic counterparts.
+• Marketing uses intelligent systems to understand users and their buying patterns so they can create targeted marketing campaigns with a higher success rate than their generic counterparts.
 Some organizations are also combining intelligent technologies -- including facial recognition, geospatial software and analytics -- to identify in-store customers and promote products, services or sales that match their personal preferences.

 • The supply-chain function uses algorithms to forecast what will be needed when and the optimal time to move supplies.
 In this use case, AI helps business leaders create more efficient, cost-effective supply chains by minimizing and even possibly eliminating overstocking and the risk of running short of in-demand products.